nikosdion/toggle-dark/README.md

 ### Semi-automatic switching

-To switch to the Light or Dark theme according to the sunrise and sunset times just run:
+To switch to the Light or Dark colour scheme according to the sunrise and sunset times just run:

 ```bash
 toggle-dark autotoggle